Dowell-Lab/srworkshop/projectB/day09/worksheets/bedtools_worksheet.md

 - Make a directory for this worksheet at **/scratch/Users/\<username\>/day9/bedtools/**
-- Within this directory, make folders named "scripts", "eofiles", and "results".
+- Within this directory, make folders named "scripts", "eofiles", and "bedtools_results".
 - How many genes are in the annotation file?
 - How many peaks are in your MACS peak file?